Increased liquidity with fiscal duty

 A company may utilize the customs clearance by a fiscal representative under the following preconditions:

 Many CargoLine partners have a network of fiscal representatives with whom they have worked together trustfully for several years.
-They will be pleased to help with mediation.
+Notably the specialists at our partner company BHS in Bremen will be pleased to help.